freedomofpress/dangerzone/README.md

 - PNG (`.png`)
 - TIFF (`.tif`, `.tiff`)

-Dangerzone was inspired by [Qubes trusted PDF](https://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), but it works in non-Qubes operating systems and sandboxes the document conversion in containers instead of virtual machines (using Docker for macOS, Windows, and Debian/Ubuntu, and [podman](https://podman.io/) for Fedora).
+Dangerzone was inspired by [Qubes trusted PDF](https://blog.invisiblethings.org/2013/02/21/converting-untrusted-pdfs-into-trusted.html), but it works in non-Qubes operating systems.
+It uses containers as sandboxes instead of virtual machines (using Docker for macOS, Windows, and Debian/Ubuntu, and [podman](https://podman.io/) for Fedora).

 Set up a development environment by following [these instructions](/BUILD.md).